-1. The Freedom Trail – Boston’s scenic 2.5 mile route takes you along a fun & educational journey past the city’s most historic sights, including: Boston Common, Faneuil Hall, the Site of the Boston Massacre, the Bunker Hill Monument, and many more.
+Boston’s scenic 2.5 mile route takes you along a fun & educational journey past the city’s most historic sights, including: Boston Common, Faneuil Hall, the Site of the Boston Massacre, the Bunker Hill Monument, and many more.
 The brick lined path is easy to follow and the architecture along the way is absolutely gorgeous.
 Take this opportunity to learn about the history of this beautiful city; you won’t regret it.
-Definitely one of the top attractions to visit, no matter what time of the year you visit.
+This is definitely the must-do here, no matter what time of the year you visit.
 Please check out my detailed Freedom Trail Map to help guide you along on your journey.

 Tip: Be sure to climb to the top of Bunker Hill Monument – the views are outstanding!

 Blue Hills is located a short 20 minute drive outside of the city.
 Take the chance to escape the crowds and traffic for a day of hiking or biking at this picturesque nature oasis.
-This 6000 acre rural escape is so close to the city yet so far away.
-From the Skyline Trail you will be taken up to an observation deck where you will be treated to great views of the city and even better views of the surrounding hilly landscape.
+This 6000 acre rural escape is so close to the city, yet so far away.
+From the Skyline Trail, you will hike up to an observation deck where you will be treated to top knotch views of the city and even better views of the surrounding hilly landscape.